Communion

 A riff

-Then a knowing, a raveling, reading
+Then a knowing, a raveling, a reading

-of the disembarkment, how my ancient ones elided Ogun
+Of the disembarkment, how my ancient ones elided Ogun

 On bended knees, chose a sublime God